NikitaVr/schoolofaiDocker/README.md

 Useful when you want to preserve notebooks and other work even after the container is destroyed.

 You must grant the within-container notebook user or group (NB_UID or NB_GID) write access

+to the host directory (e.g., sudo chown 1000 /some/host/folder/for/work).
 ```